Kenny Chapin

 Infrastructure

-Pipeline design, database architecture, data security, version control, continuous integration, workflows
+Pipeline and workflow design, data architecture, version control, continuous integration

 Servers and Databases